Convex-Dev/design/docs/cad/015_peercomms/README.md

 ### Trust

 Peers in general SHOULD only trust outbound connections to other peers where the other peer is able to prove their authenticity by signing a unique challenge with the peer's private key.

+Peers SHOULD reject messages that appear to be malicious, incorrectly formed or too large for reasonable handling.

 Peers MAY accept messages from any source, but if they do, they SHOULD prioritise messages from trusted sources.